COVID-19 update Phone :+1-301-330-88111-800-WILCOXON

 The ability to retain a hermetic seal while submerged is paramount for underwater accelerometers.
 All Wilcoxon underwater accelerometers are designed for continuous exposure to 650 PSI of water pressure.
 Helium leak testing is used to verify the hermeticity of the welding for accelerometers.

-Wilcoxon Sensing Technologies additional literature, specialized articles and publications
+Literature, specialized articles and publications

-Advanced Sensing Technologies-MAST brochure
+Advanced Sensing Technologies brochure

 Our vector sensors have been mentioned in the following articles: